esper-io/dev-docs/docs/home/east.md

 # EAST Tool

-## Tool Preparation

-### Executable Environment

-The Esper API Support Tool is intended to be available for both Mac and Window OS users.
-The executables for each OS will be available on the tool’s [Github Releases](https://github.com/esper-io/esper-api-support-tool/releases) page.
+The Esper API Support Tool (EAST) is available for Mac and Windows OS.
+The executables for each OS will be available on the tool’s [Github releases](https://github.com/esper-io/esper-api-support-tool/releases) page.

-#### Mac Setup

-If you are having issues with running the application on Mac OS please try the following.
+If you have issues running the application on Mac OS, please try the following.

 1. Open The EsperAPISupportTool.App.
 2. If the application is blocked, navigate to the Security and Privacy section of System Preferences.

-3. Under the General tab click the lock on the bottom left and then click “Open” under the EsperAPISupportTool notification.
+3. Under the General tab, click the lock on the bottom left and click “Open” under the EsperAPISupportTool notification.

-### Code Environment
+## Code Environment

 The Esper API Support Tool is intended to be available for both Mac and Window OS users.
 Currently a user will need a Python environment setup in order to run the application.